Galax028/Galax028/README.md

-# Hello there random starnger! 👋
+# Hello there random stranger! 👋
 ---
 <!--
 **Galax028/Galax028** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.